I've Never Been to Me: Music video

 A music video was made for the song's 1982 reissue.
 The video was filmed on location at Blickling Hall, Norfolk, England and features Charlene wearing her actual wedding dress from her marriage to Jeff Oliver, whom she had married at the time of the song's revival.

 Legacy

-As Charlene was unable to successfully follow up the success of "I've Never Been to Me" – her only subsequent Hot 100 entry "Used to Be" (a duet with Stevie Wonder) got as high as No. 46 – she remains a high-profile one-hit wonder.
-On the 2002 VH1 special 100 Greatest One-Hit Wonders, "I've Never Been to Me" was ranked at No. 75.
-In the program, it was stated that her entry "expresses the post-'70s hangover."
-The song is the opening number in the 1994 film The Adventures of Priscilla, Queen of the Desert, lip-synched by Hugo Weaving's drag queen character.
+As Charlene was unable to successfully follow up the success of "I've Never Been to Me" – her only subsequent Hot 100 entry, "Used to Be" (a duet with Stevie Wonder), got as high as No. 46 – she remains a high-profile one-hit wonder.

+On the 2002 VH1 special 100 Greatest One-Hit Wonders, "I've Never Been to Me" was ranked at No. 75; and in the program, it was stated that her entry "expresses the post-'70s hangover."

+Over the years, memorable performances of and references to "I've Never Been to Me" have appeared on TV shows such as Will & Grace, Desperate Housewives, The Simpsons, This Is Us and The Flight Attendant and in films such as Shrek the Third in 2007 and You Were Never Really Here in 2017.

+A popular choice for drag performers, "I've Never Been to Me" was spotlighted as the opening number to the 1994 movie The Adventures of Priscilla, Queen of the Desert.
+The scene depicted Hugo Weaving's Mitzi Del Bra lip-syncing in drag to Charlene's vocals.
+Charlene's original version of the sentimental ballad is also included on the soundtrack.